w3f/polkadot-wiki/docs/learn/learn-nominator.md

 ### Validator Stats

-Nominators can query [validator histories](https://polkadot.js.org/apps/#/staking/query/) to see statistics such as era points, rewards and slashes, total stake, and [identity](learn-identity.md) (if they have set one).
+Nominators can query [validator histories](https://polkadot.js.org/apps/#/staking/query/) to see statistics such as era points, elected stake, rewards and slashes, and commission.
 It is good practice to do comprehensive research on validator candidates.
-This could include (but should not be limited to) going over the validators' websites to see who they are, what kind of infrastructure setup they are using, reputation, the vision behind the validator, and more.
+This could include (but should not be limited to) checking the validators' [identity](learn-identity.md) (if they have set one) and going over the validators' websites to see who they are, what kind of infrastructure setup they are using, reputation, the vision behind the validator, and more.

 Any problematic behavior must be taken seriously.
 An example of problematic behavior would be if a validator is regularly offline.
 In this case nominators most likely would get fewer rewards.
 In the